 William Wordsworth’ Take on Human Life

-Through his poems, Wordsworth speaks about how being around nature and engaging in natural sports like fishing, boating, swimming, etc. influenced his personality.
-He, therefore, advocated people to return to a natural some of life, which has faded away in the big cities like London.
+Throughout his poems, Wordsworth speaks about how being around nature and engaging in natural sports like fishing, boating, swimming, etc., influenced his personality.
+He, therefore, advocated people to return to a natural living, something that had faded away in the big cities like London.
 Further, he discussed his life at the university, where he felt loneliness in the big city, and how boring life had become.
-He also mentions his experiences while travelling through Europe extensively, in countries like France, Switzerland, Germany, Italy, etc. Wordsworth explains how his travels had a great influence on him, and make for an integral part in his formative years.
-All of this shows how Wordsworth kept learning from his natural experiences, getting taught by the Soul of Nature.
+He also mentions his experiences while travelling through Europe extensively, in countries like France, Switzerland, Germany, Italy, etc. Wordsworth explains how his travels had a great influence on him and were an integral part of his formative years.
+This shows how Wordsworth kept learning from his natural experiences, getting taught by the Soul of Nature.

 Wordsworth also discussed human relationships in detail.
-He discusses his lifelong affiliation and compassion with his sister, Dorothy Wordsworth, who appears at several places in his works.
-Other important figures in his works are his childhood friend and wife, Mary Hutchinson, his estranged French girlfriend, Annette Vallon, from whom he had a daughter named Anne Caroline.
+For instance, he discusses his lifelong affiliation and compassion with his sister, Dorothy Wordsworth, who appears at several places in his works.
+Other important figures highlighted in his works are his childhood friend and wife, Mary Hutchinson, his estranged French girlfriend, Annette Vallon, from whom he had a daughter named Anne Caroline.
 Through these relationships, Wordsworth discusses the intimacies, happiness, and tragedies of life, which are universal, and hence, an integral part of nature.

 On his visit to France in 1791, Wordsworth met and fell in love with Annette Vallon, but had to return England due to financial and political tensions a year after Anne Caroline was born.
-This duration, until his marriage with Mary Hutchinson, was a tragic period for him.
+This duration, since his departure from France until his marriage with Mary Hutchinson, was a tragic period for Wordsworth.
 In 1802, just before his marriage, Wordsworth visited France along with his sister Dorothy, where they met Vallon, to inform her about the proposed marriage.
-On this visit, Wordsworth also met, for the first time in nine years, his daughter Anne, who was nine years old at the time.
-He beautifully captured the time spent with little Anne, in his sonnet, “It is a Beauteous Evening, Calm and Free”.
+On this visit, Wordsworth also met his daughter Anne, who was nine years old at the time.
+He beautifully captured the time spent with little Anne in his sonnet, “It is a Beauteous Evening, Calm and Free”.

-While describing all of these moments of tragedies and joy, Wordsworth captured emotions distinctively, personifying them with various elements of nature, making each of them purely romantic.
-In fact, the artistry with which he encapsulated emotions left readers, and also his contemporaries, in awe.
-This way he contributed to the romantic age, the subtle art of capturing strong and intense emotions like remorse, regret, guilt, tragedy, separation, etc. with great beauty and flamboyance.
+While describing these moments of tragedies and joy, Wordsworth captured emotions distinctively, personifying them with various elements of nature, making each of them purely romantic.
+The artistry with which he encapsulated emotions left readers, and also his contemporaries, in awe.
+This way he contributed to the romantic age the subtle art of capturing strong and intense emotions like remorse, regret, guilt, tragedy, separation, etc. with great beauty and flamboyance.

 The Lyrical Ballads: Greatest Poems of the Romantic Age